tessamcdonnel/STAT-217-R-Course/chapter1.md

 *** =instructions
 - In the script, type `4^9` to calculate four to the power of nine.
 - In the script, type `pi*7^2` to find the area of a circle whose radius is 7
-- Click the 'Submit Answer' Button and take a look at the R output in the console.
+- Click the 'Submit Answer' Button and take a look at the R output in the console (bottom right panel).
 *** =hint
 - The area of a circle is: `Area = pi*radius^2`
 - Type your code in the upper right box